 But with the increase in infant deaths and the official recall of the Rock N Play, the risk is simply not worth it.
 Following the abcs of safe sleep is one of the most important things you can do with your baby to help reduce the risk of SIDS.

 The American Academy of Pediatrics has deemed that a firm, flat surface is the safest sleeping position for baby.
+This means inclined sleepers or items like the DockATot are not safe for sleep.

 What Can I Use Instead of the Rock N Play?